yoosee/textfi/README.md

 ## Known issues (or Todo list)

-There's no role & privilege control between User and Blog.
+* There's no role & privilege control between User and Blog.
 It's all flat for now.
+* Several design components haven't yet been configurable (e.g. Blog image, CSS, HTML template, favicon.ico, etc.)
+* Blog distenguished by hostname, not baseurl itself.
+* Image size from Medium is not configurable.
+* Some JavaScript and CSS have loading issue (taggable, etc.)